 - International tuition fees vary depending on which school or research centre you will be enrolling in.
 Refer to the Australian Government RTP International Fee Offset Scholarship and the Griffith University International Postgraduate Research Scholarship (GUIPRS) for tuition fee scholarships.

 To be eligible for consideration for award of a Griffith University Postgraduate Research Scholarship, applicants must be commencing or enrolled in a research program at Griffith University.
 Applicants must not be receiving income from another source to support their general living costs that provides a benefit greater than 75% of the GUPRS stipend.
-Income unrelated to the candidate’s HDR program, or income received for the candidate’s HDR program but not for the purposes of supporting general living costs, is not to be taken into account.
+Income unrelated to the candidate’s research program, or income received for the candidate’s research program but not for the purposes of supporting general living costs, is not to be taken into account.

 The GUPRS may be held for up to two years for a research masters program and up to three years for a doctoral program.
 A six month extension may be

 granted to doctoral candidates in certain circumstances.

 New applicants must follow the process for submitting an online application for a research program, which also includes a section for scholarship application.
 Please note, unless the scholarship round is officially open, your online application will only be assessed for candidature.

-Current HDR candidates or applicants with a current offer (not yet commenced) are required to follow a different process for submitting a scholarship application.
+Current research candidates or applicants with a current offer (not yet commenced) are required to follow a different process for submitting a scholarship application.
 Details can be found here.

 Applicants may only apply a maximum of two times in a five year period for consideration in the scholarship ranking and selection process.

 For information on scholarship round opening and closing dates, see Key Dates.

-Applications for HDR scholarships as part of the Annual Scholarship Round at Griffith University are firstly processed within the Griffith Graduate Research School (GGRS).
+Applications for research scholarships as part of the Annual Scholarship Round at Griffith University are firstly processed within the Griffith Graduate Research School (GGRS).
 It is at this point that applications are initially reviewed for eligibility for entry into Griffith research programs.